 A cricket net has a lot of uses, and this affordable model can pop up on demand, meaning you can easily carry it out to the park with you.
 At six feet wide (once popped up) it gives you a surprising amount of coverage.
 This makes it suitable for many different drills.
 For batters, it can cut down on a lot of fielding and ball retrieval.
 For bowlers, it can provide you with a way to stop the ball, as well as a rough area to aim your deliveries if you wish.

-If you are the sort of person who wants a way to practice alone or with one other friend then this net could be a really useful piece of kit.
+If you are the sort of person who wants a way to practice alone or with one other friend then this net could be a really useful piece of kit – and saves you from losing balls.
 It even comes with a convenient carry bag.

 R66T Academy Ball Feeder